19 Days in New York

-19 Days in New York is a studio album recorded by ARIA award winning artist, Kate Ceberano.
+19 Days in New York is a studio album by Australian singer Kate Ceberano.
 It was released in September 2004 and consisted entirely of cover versions of previously released material.

 Background

 On 6 January 2004, Ceberano gave birth to her first child, a daughter named "Gypsy" before travelling to New York City to record 19 Days in New York.
 She says; “New York is a strong part of my musical dreaming.
 When I was a kid I always had ambitions to go to New York to either live, play music and be part of the musical scene.
 If I have lived in a past life, I am sure I would have lived there because I have such a fondness for the atmosphere.
 I love the fact they celebrate their artists, they embrace eccentricities, they have more patience and tolerance for not so ordinary artists.
 It made me feel completely relaxed and in my element.”